MarharytaFilipovych/OINK/README.md

 - Use strings for user prompts and messages
 - Keep strings concise and clear
 - Use escape sequences for formatting when needed
+- Use string interpolation for dynamic values and formatted output
+- Avoid non-ASCII special characters in strings (use ASCII equivalents)

 ### Block Formatting
 ```piglang